w84death/smolOS/README.md

 * ansi - Displays ANSI escape codes
 * life - Game of Life implementation for smolOS (text)
 * buzz - Simple synthezator for 1-bit music (requies a buzzer)
+* bytebeat - Implementation of ByteBeat for a buzzer

 All of those are for NeoPixel Grid 5x5 BFF:
 * duck - Yellow Rubber Duck for programmers